mantidproject/mantid/docs/source/release/v3.10.0/indirect_inelastic.rst

 - :ref:`LoadVesuvio <algm-LoadVesuvio>` can now load NeXus files as well as raw files
 - :ref:`BASISReduction311 <algm-BASISReduction311>` has been deprecated (2017-03-11).
 Use :ref:`BASISReduction <algm-BASISReduction>` instead.
 - :ref:`BASISReduction <algm-BASISReduction>` includes now an option to compute and save the dynamic susceptibility.
+- :ref:`VesuvioDiffractionReduction <algm-VesuvioDiffractionReduction>` has been deprecated, use :ref:`ISISIndirectDiffractionReduction <ISISIndirectDiffractionReduction>`

 Data Reduction
 ##############